How To Become A Defense Supplier

 A prerequisite for any manufacturing and industrial company breaking into a new industry is an updated, responsive website.
 It is the center of your online presence and the foundation for all your marketing and sales efforts.

 Make sure your inbound marketing campaigns and website address the must-haves the defense industry is looking for.
 In addition to their contract requirements, what other initiatives do they care about?
-Is your manufacturing business sustainable?
+Is your manufacturing business eco-friendly?
 Is your company a Veteran-Owned Small Business?
 DoD awards specific recipients in other diversity programs like the following:

 - Small Disadvantaged Business Concern